- Saint Louis University School of Medicine

 - Hunterian Neuro-Oncology Research Fellow - Johns Hopkins University School of Medicine

-A neurosurgeon at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center, Dr. Clinton Baird serves patients who have neurological cancers, including those with primary brain tumors (e.g., glioblastoma, astrocytoma, oligodendroglioima, oligoastrocytoma, ependymoma, medulloblastoma), primary spinal column tumors, metastatic tumors to the brain, as well as tumors near the spinal column or peripheral nerves.
+A neurosurgeon at Cancer Treatment Centers of America® (CTCA) in Tulsa, Dr. Clinton Baird serves patients who have neurological cancers, including those with primary brain tumors (e.g., glioblastoma, astrocytoma, oligodendroglioima, oligoastrocytoma, ependymoma, medulloblastoma), primary spinal column tumors, metastatic tumors to the brain, as well as tumors near the spinal column or peripheral nerves.

 “I interact with my patients and their families like they are a personal friend or family member," says Dr. Baird.
 "All of my patients have full access to me and my staff.
 My cell phone number is given during their first visit, and I communicate with my patients regularly by cell phone to check on them outside of their appointments.
 I help my patients and their families understand their treatment and encourage them to help make important decisions about their care.”